uberswe/beubo/README.md

 **Beubo is in Alpha and not recommended for production use, expect breaking changes**

-I created Beubo to get better at Go, to learn and to make it easier to get going with new projects.
+I created Beubo to get better at Go.
+To learn more and to make it easier to get going with new projects.
 None of the platforms or libraries in the Go ecosystem felt right for me.
-Therefore I set out to make my own and it's called Beubo.
+That's why I set out to make my own CMS/Library, Beubo.

-Beubo is a CMS that aims to be simple to use and written in Go.
-I wanted it to be as easy to use as Wordpress but with much better peformance and with support for multiple websites right from the start.
+Beubo is a CMS that aims to be easy to use and written in Go.
+I wanted it to be as easy to use as Wordpress but with much better performance and with support for multiple websites right from the start.
 I try to keep the capabilities of Beubo as small as possible.
 I hope I can make Beubo easy to build on using plugins so that it can be used for anything and everything.